Grassyloki/WinVDDB/README.md

-# WinVDK - Windows Virtual Desktop Kiosk
+# WinVDDB - Windows Virtual Desktop Display Board

-WinVDK is a system for creating a multi-display kiosk experience using Windows virtual desktops.
+WinVDDB is a system for creating a multi-display board experience using Windows virtual desktops.
 It automates setting up virtual desktops, launching applications, and cycling through them at regular intervals.